lnhtrn/SQuAD-DeBERTa-negative-samples/README.md

 The source code for model training can be found in the [/src](src) folder with explanations, and can be run using the scripts in the [/scripts](scripts) folder.
 The results are stored in the [/results](results) folder with a notebook detailing the analysis process.

 Additional requirements outside of [requirements.txt](requirements.txt) might be needed to run the project.

+**Objective:** Improved DeBERTa v3 small MRC/Question-Answering model using SQuAD v2.0 dataset by increasing negative samples to reduce model shortcuts.

+**Approach:**
+- **Weighted Sampling:** Used WeightedRandomSampler to adjust the positive/negative sample ratio and evaluate model performance.
+- **Question Classification:** Classified questions into 7 types (e.g., What, Who, When) to generate new negative samples by replacing nouns with contextually similar nouns.
+- **Keyword Replacement:** Applied Named Entity Recognition (NER) to replace keywords in questions with other nouns from the context, generating negative samples.

+**Model Training:** Explored various training techniques, including augmented data with new negative samples.

+**Results:**
+- Best performance achieved with the keyword replacement method.
+- Model efficiency affected by the balance of positive/negative samples, with too many negatives leading to inconsistencies.

 ---